How to manage complex hybrid infrastructures

 The complexities of hybrid IT

 Organizations are meeting the growing demands of a vastly interconnected world with complex hybrid infrastructures.
 By combining the elements of on-premises data centers, colocation, public clouds, and hosted private clouds, businesses can achieve better scalability, performance, and flexibility.
+However, hybrid cloud challenges such as managing complexity and ensuring visibility into all systems, applications, platforms, and processes can lead to missed critical issues.

 But hybrid infrastructures can also be incredibly complex, especially for companies growing fast and without an already established comprehensive IT network.